George Hawking

 George William Hawking (22 May 1902 – 25 November 1968) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

 Family

 The son of George Frederick Hawking (1874–1936), and Susan Jane Hawking (1870–1923), née Pugh, George William Hawking was born at Rushworth, Victoria on 22 May 1902.
+His uncle, Tom Hawking, played for South Melbourne in 1904.

 He married Irene Annie McCrae in 1925.

 Football

 Recruited from the Rushworth Football Club in the Goulburn Valley Football League, he played four senior games for Carlton in 1927, before returning to Rushworth.
 He was still playing with Rushworth in September 1938.

 Military service

 He enlisted in the Second AIF in July 1940, and served overseas with the 2/5 Australian Infantry Battalion.

 Death

 He died at Edithvale, Victoria on 25 November 1968.